isomerpages/cris-corp/news-and-events/events/_posts/2025-10-21-post-CRIS @ SWITCH 2025.md

 <p>By embracing patient-centric trials, leveraging technology and breaking
 silos, to increase efficiency, this session will reimagine the way medical researchers conduct research to deliver new insights and evidence to improve patient outcomes at scale.
-Curated by <a href="cris.sg" rel="noopener nofollow" target="_blank">Consortium for Clinical Research and Innovation, Singapore,</a> this panel will feature speakers from the public and private healthcare sectors to discuss how concerted effort and collaboration will shape the future of clinical trials.</p>
+Curated by <a href="https://www.cris.sg/" rel="noopener nofollow" target="_blank">Consortium for Clinical Research and Innovation, Singapore,</a> this panel will feature speakers from the public and private healthcare sectors to discuss how concerted effort and collaboration will shape the future of clinical trials.</p>